Productivity & Workflow

 → Paste content → Copy numbered version

-Total time: ~3 minutes vs. 20+ minutes manually
+Total time: about 3 minutes instead of 20+ minutes by hand

-You imported 1,000 products from a supplier but the data is messy:
+You just imported 1,000 products from a supplier and the data is a wreck:

 • Inconsistent spacing in product names

-• Prices have currency symbols that need removal
+• Prices still have currency symbols that need to go

 • Categories use underscores instead of spaces